Why The Internet is So Important to Home Business,

 “These ads are so ugly and it’s hard to find anything, why don’t people just use the Internet?”

 So are you as smart as a grounds maintenance man?
-I was going to ask if you were as smart as a fifth grader, but at 8, Millie is only in grade three.
+I was going to ask if you were as smart as a fifth grader, but at 8, Millie is only in grade three, and she already knows the score.

 Can Millie teach us anything, even from the third grade?